covertnine/c9-blocks/readme.txt

 4. Page Templates in the C9 Blocks modal.
 5. Reusable Blocks that you have saved on a site will display and can be previewed with the C9 Blocks modal.
 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.
-7. Animation of the C9 Blocks modal tabs

 == Changelog ==